sbt/sbt-unidoc/README.md

 val root = (project in file(".")). settings(commonSettings: _*).
-  settings(javaUnidocSettings: _*).
+  enablePlugins(JavaUnidocPlugin).
   settings(
     name := "foo"
   ).
   aggregate(library, app)
 ```

-`genjavadocSettings` adds a compiler plugin called [genjavadoc][genjavadoc], which generates Java source code into `target/java` from Scala source code, so javadoc can be generated.
+`GenJavadocPlugin` adds a compiler plugin called [genjavadoc][genjavadoc], which generates Java source code into `target/java` from Scala source code, so javadoc can be generated.
 The main benefits of javadoc are having natural documentation for Java API, IDE support, and Java enum support.
 However, the genjavadoc does not always generate compilable Java code; if you see misbehavior please open an issue with `genjavadoc`.

 First `clean` all projects (in the above, root aggreates both children), then run `unidoc` task from the root project: